Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Preliminary

 \section{Preliminary}

 \textbf{Motivation.} According to the dynamic semantics theory in linguistics~\cite{heim2002file,li2021implicit}, a sentence encodes multiple layers of information state, with stereotypes being only one aspect.
+Also, morality operates at the pragmatic level but existing fairness objective simplifies it as a semantic level task~\cite{liu2025diagnosing}.
 Figure~\ref{fig:motivation} illustrates the fairness objective adopted in prior studies, which encourages PLMs to associate an occupation, e.g., \textit{cardiologist}, with \textit{she} while forgetting the pretrained association with \textit{he}.
-However, this fairness objective may mistakenly strengthen associations between gendered pronouns and otherwise neutral phrases such as \textit{give us a call this afternoon}.
-Due to this undesired association, we hypothesize that the resulting trade-off in previous studies may not align with expectations.
+On one hand, this fairness objective may inadvertently reinforce associations between gendered pronouns and otherwise neutral phrases, such as give us a call this afternoon.
+And swapping gendered pronouns simplifies a pragmatics-level task.
+Due to this undesired association and simplification, we hypothesize that the resulting trade-off in previous studies may not align with expectations.

 \textbf{Experimental Setting.} We adopt CDA as a gender stereotype mitigation method for the key reasons: (1) CDA is the prototype for representative mitigation methods based on either model editing or fine-tuning, and (2) conventional alignment\footnote{We refer to conventional alignment as the alignment methods leveraging reinforcement learning.} methods have faced criticism for their inability to achieve intrinsic\footnote{We get gender bias scores (StereoSet) of llama-3.2-1b-base and llama-3.2-1b-instruct.
 The instruct model achieves a score of 69.196, which is only slightly lower than the base model’s 71.834.} alignment~\cite{wolf2024fundamental}, but CDA directly addresses social bias by manipulating social group identifiers and associated attributes (e.g., occupations).